ocornut/imgui/docs/FAQ.md

 End();
 ```

-We used "..." above to signify whatever was already pushed to the ID stack previously:

 - If you have a same ID twice in the same location, you'll have a conflict:
 ```cpp
 Button("OK");